limagbz/data-mesh-yelp/infra/processing/README.md

 Before advancing to deployment it is important to get the internal IP address of a container registry that will be used to create the image with the connector plugins.
-This is required because the Kafka Connect deployment creates a custom image with the code required for each Connector that we are going to use and uplods it to a container registry.
+This is required because the Kafka Connect deployment creates a custom image with the code required for each Connector that we are going to use and uploads it to a container registry.
 To get this IP address you should consult the documentation of your cluster solution.

 Assuming a CR deployed into a `container-registry` namespace and with a service name `registry`.
 In fact this